-The Remuneration and Nominations Committee is responsible for the establishment and implementation by management of the Remuneration Policy for the Company and is authorised to review and approve the remuneration plans and programs that fall within the Remuneration Policy.
-Plans and programmes are either defined at the AIL Group level or follow the AmTrust Group principles with variation as appropriate to the Company with regard to prevailing regulatory and/or legislative requirements.
+The Remuneration and Nominations Committee is responsible for the adoption and oversight of a fit for purpose Remuneration Policy for the Company.
+The committee is authorised to review and approve the remuneration plans and programmes that fall within the Remuneration Policy.
+These are typically either defined at the AIL Group level or follow the AmTrust Group principles with variation as appropriate to the Company and with regard to prevailing regulatory and/or legislative requirements.